-There’s a significant difference between showing support and enabling someone with a substance use disorder.
+There’s a significant difference between showing support and enabling addiction or someone with a substance use disorder.
 Not knowing the difference can actually prolong behaviors that are destructive to a loved one using drugs or alcohol and your whole family.

-Enabling may be confused as a sign of support for a loved one with a substance use disorder (SUD).
+Enabling addiction may be confused as a sign of support for a loved one with a substance use disorder (SUD).
 Enabling usually steps into taking responsibility for their SUD and making attempts to minimize its effect on a loved one and the whole family.
 Once you recognize the signs of enabling them to keep drinking or doing drugs, you can take steps to stop enablement.

 Some of those steps include openly communicating about changes to how you help them, working as a family unit, looking for support from peer groups, and letting consequences, even legal ones, run their course.

 Seeing the signs of enabling addiction of a loved one to keep drinking or doing drugs requires self-awareness.
 Not every behavior is directly connected to the substance use, though.
 Some of the enabling can involve removing general responsibilities from your family member.
 You may feel like their SUD needs to be managed from the outside.

 By intervening in how they function daily, you end up removing some of the most obvious effects of their substance use problems.